TimpaniUmbra/TimpaniUmbraWebsite/content/Pokemon TTRPG/OC Showcase - Anita Cosia.md

 Combee has a massive sweet tooth and will try to add sweet flavors to any and every dish.
 Even if the dish really doesn't need it... thankfully Eevee keeps a good eye out for any wayward honey or similar ingredients.
 This does make Combee a wonder at locating more unique flavors in the wild.
 Always helpful for a sweet treat!

+*Updates made during the campaign*
+Combee's silliness translates to her battle style, where she commonly adds theatrics into her moves.
+She will play up attacks as bits, such as Bug-Biting in more comical fashions ala old cartoons.
 #### Lillipup
 One night, when closing up the restaurant, Anita found a Lillipup rummaging through the trash for scraps.
 Seeing he was really hungry, she decided to give him the leftovers she was going to take home.
 The Lillipup was incredibly grateful for the meal!
 While eating, Anita decided to take the Lillipup home with her, and he ended up officially joining her team!

 Anita quickly noticed that Lillipup's nose was incredibly powerful, and he became great at locating specific ingredients while out in nature.
 He's also keen at noticing irregularities, like when food is spoiling.
 His little nose has been incredibly lifesaving while on the road, and he's happy to help.

 Along with his nose, Lillipup as a whole is a very cautious Pokémon.
 He tends to stick closer to Anita when not asked to do things, and even then tends to make sure she's within line of sight.
+He is happy to act as Anita's guard when needed, to make sure that both himself and her are safe.
 That said, when he's totally sure everything's safe, or when Anita is nearby, he's able to, finally, relax a little.

 #### Ducklett
 Ducklett and Anita had a rough first meeting, where the former initially swooped down to steal the latter's groceries after a shopping trip.
 While Anita was outran (outflew, I guess), Eevee managed to cunningly catch up to her and stop her, retrieving Anita's goodies.
 Ducklett then made a second attempt to grab her groceries...